benedekrozemberczki/pytorch_geometric_temporal/docs/source/notes/introduction.rst

 Benchmark datasets
 ------------------

-We included a number of datasets which can be used for comparing the performance of embedding and clustering algorithms.
-In case of node level learning these are as follows:
+We included a number of datasets which can be used for comparing the performance of temporal graph neural networks algorithms.
+In case of discrete graph neural networks these are as follows:

 - `European Deezer user network. <https://arxiv.org/abs/2005.07959>`_
-- `Asian LastFM user network. <https://arxiv.org/abs/2005.07959>`_
-- `Twitch user network from the UK. <https://arxiv.org/abs/1909.13021>`_
-- `Wikipedia page-page network with articles about Crocodiles. <https://arxiv.org/abs/1909.13021>`_
-- `GitHub machine learning and web developers social network. <https://arxiv.org/abs/1909.13021>`_
-- `Facebook verified page-page network. <https://arxiv.org/abs/1909.13021>`_

-We also added datasets for graph level embedding and graph statistical descriptors.
-These datasets are as follows:

-- `Reddit discussion and non-discussion thread graphs. <https://arxiv.org/abs/2003.04819>`_